 JAUT Activity 1

-This activity reinforces concepts from Modules 2–5.
+This activity reinforces concepts taught in the previous modules.

 7